bio-tools/biotoolsDocs/IFB_tools.rst

 * **Manual** is information on how to use the software, structured into a comprehensive user manual (don't just link here to general documentation).
 * **Release notes** are notes about a software release or changes to the software (a change log).
 For example a CHANGELOG.md file on GitHub.

+* pick all of the types that apply to a given page of documentation

 .. tip::
    It's very worthwhile to create **contribution guidelines** to communicate how people should contribute to your open source project.
 In GitHub this is done by createing a `CONTRIBUTING.MD <https://help.github.com/en/github/building-a-strong-community/setting-guidelines-for-repository-contributors>`_ file.
 Lots of good advice, templates and examples are available (*e.g.* `Atom editor <https://github.com/atom/atom/blob/master/CONTRIBUTING.md>`_, `Ruby on Rails <https://github.com/rails/rails/blob/master/CONTRIBUTING.md>`_ and `Open Government <https://github.com/opengovernment/opengovernment/blob/master/CONTRIBUTING.md>`_).